 Do you use software tools for business value analysis?
-If so, be sure your software vendor keeps it up to date to meet the ever increasing demands in computer security, application performance, stability and new features release.
+If so, be sure your software vendor keeps it up to date.
+You may find that some software fails to meet the ever increasing demands in computer security, application performance, stability and offer new features.

-Major operating system vendors, such as Apple and Microsoft, are expanding the set of requirements modern software products must meet in order to provide secure and reliable experience for the users.
+Major operating system vendors, such as Apple and Microsoft, are expanding the set of requirements modern software products must meet.
+Importantly, such products must provide secure and reliable experience for the users.
 For example, Mac OS X systems now require that software applications be signed by the Apple Developer ID digital signature.

-This signature is issued by Apple to the software companies who participate in its Apple Developer program.
-Admission to this program is not free and Apple goes to considerable lengths to ensure that only legitimate companies are accepted.
-You as a Mac user can be assured that your software comes from a software firm that has been thoroughly checked out by Apple.
+Apple issues this signature tokens to the software companies who participate in its Apple Developer program.
+But admission to this program is not free.
+In particular, Apple goes to considerable lengths to ensure that only legitimate companies get accepted.
+You as a Mac user can rest assured that your software comes from a software firm that has been thoroughly checked out by Apple.

-Windows programs must also be signed by a digital signature that is verified by the Microsoft Authenticode technology before installation can be allowed.
-Again, you benefit as a user because the signatures are issued only to bona fide companies.
+Windows programs must also be signed by a digital signature.
+Then the Microsoft Authenticode technology on your PC verifies it before installation can proceed.
+Again, you benefit as a user because only the bona fide companies can use the signatures.
 This is very important in order to prevent your computer from being compromised by malicious malware.